 * Socrates was speaking, and Plato was writing, in a time when bards could still sing all twelve books of the Trojan cycle from memory (we’ve got two of those books, the Iliad and the Odyssey).
 More precisely, they could sing-and-improvise, inserting familiar “pop-music” jingles, epithets, and catch-phrases that made the words and music both metrical and memorable — and catchy.
 But those bards were disappearing, even as writing became widespread.
-Socrates and Plato were witnesses to the very cultural transition described here — just as we are witnesses, today, to the brain-eating effects of the iPhone.
-Kids these days.
+Socrates and Plato were witnesses to, and practitioners of, the very cultural transition described here — just as we are witnesses, today, to the brain-eating effects of the iPhone.

 2016 August 22